-After passing through the turbines, the low-energy steam is converted back to water by being circulated around tubes that carry cool water from Chickamauga Reservoir (blue) in a large boxlike structure called a condenser.
-The condensed steam - now water - is pumped back to the steam generator at about 50,000 gallons per minute to repeat the cycle.
+After passing through the turbines, the steam is converted back to water by circulating it around tubes carrying cool water from Chickamauga Reservoir (blue).
+The condensed steam - now water - is pumped back to the steam generator to repeat the cycle.